To view/download the complete report, please click the following link. Otherwise, you can read the highlights below.

 Factor #2: Finances

 While there are ways to navigate homeownership with varying degrees of debt (see next section), buying a home is still a significant financial commitment.
+Renting can pose its own financial strain on renters and some may from time to time require some additional rent assistance which some are even managing to get from making effective use of crowdfunding platforms.
 You need to make sure your credit is in line, you have funds for a reasonable downpayment, and you’ve developed a plan to manage home improvement costs, etc. In order to keep costs down in the long run, you should always have a home inspection carried out by a service similar to https://goldengatehomeinspections.com.
 This will help to give you peace of mind when buying a home.

 Factor #3: Mentality